truemagic-coder/nemo-agent/README.md

 * Writes Python code based on task descriptions
 * Executes development tasks using AI-generated commands
 * Utilizes the `mistral-nemo`, `OpenAI`, or `Claude` language models for intelligent code generation
+* Ability to import reference documents to guide the AI solution implementation
 * Implements best practices in Python development automatically
 * Writes and runs passing tests using `pytest` up to 80%+ test coverage
 * Automatically fixes and styles code using `pylint` up to 7+/10